ROSIE HOLDSWORTH: [Ad] Wild Tales is sponsored by Cotswold

 step on this project.
 From there we hope that they arrive.
 After

-that we'll be monitoring the Pine Martins themselves, seeing
+that it'll be monitoring the Pine Martins themselves, seeing

 how they're getting on, see how many kits we get and seeing how

 biodiversity changes.
-Why?
-That 's the first time you say a Pine
+The first time you say a pine marten on

-It's going to be a day of celebration.
-Yeah, absolutely.
+DAN ICETON: It's going to be a day of celebration.

-Nine months pass.
+ROSIE HOLDSWORTH: Nine months pass.
 It's winter.
-The woods are bare and there's
+The woods are

-reintroduced to Exmoor National Park in southern England.
+martens were reintroduced to Exmoor National Park in southern

-While in the north, 16 more Pine Martins joined the population in
+While in the north, 16 more pine Martens joined the population in

 Cumbria, bringing the total to 29.
-And Pine Martins are
+And pine martens are

 Northumberland's woodland corridors.
 Will Wallington be